 In California alone, 7,967 earthquakes have occurred within the past year.
 Two to three of the thousands of earthquakes that take place yearly in our state are rated at 5.5 or higher in magnitude, a force large enough to cause moderate damage and subsequent personal injury to the general public.
 Although seismologists indicate that earthquakes happen more frequently at night, there is still a risk that a large earthquake can occur during a busy workday.

-Mr. John O'Brien from Sacramento & Elk Grove-based law firm, O'Brien & Zehnder Law Firm offers help responding to some of the most current questions about earthquake-related accidents.
+Mr. John O'Brien from Sacramento & Elk Grove-based law firm, the O'Brien & Zehnder Law Firm offers help responding to some of the most current questions about earthquake-related accidents.

 How to Protect Employees from an Earthquake?